axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/link/README.md

 # Link

-The link component meant for hyper and internal links.
+The link component meant for hyper and simple links.
 Links can be styled via several properties to change their look-and-feel.

 All links support the colors "red" and "white" if declared within the `variant` attribute.
 See the explanation below.